-Uber Woos GrubHub, In A Move Lawmaker Calls 'Pandemic Profiteering'
+Uber Woos Grubhub, In A Move Lawmaker Calls 'Pandemic Profiteering'

-With its ride-hailing business devastated by the coronavirus pandemic, Uber is in talks to acquire online food delivery company GrubHub.
+With its ride-hailing business devastated by the coronavirus pandemic, Uber is in talks to acquire online food delivery company Grubhub.

 If the two sides can reach a deal, the combined company would emerge as the dominant food-delivery app with 55% of the U.S. market, according to analyst Dan Ives with Wedbush Securities.